DiamondLightSource/malcolmjs/docs/source/userguide/creating_a_new_design.rst

 A `block_` is added to a `design_` by dragging and dropping it from the 'Block Palette' into the 'Layout Panel' as follows:

     #.
-Select the 'plus' icon at the bottom of the Layout Panel.
+Select the 'Palette' icon at the bottom of the Layout Panel.
 The Block Palette opens containing the set of blocks currently available to you.
     #.
 Identify the Block you wish to add.
 By hovering over it the mouse pointer changes from an arrow to a hand.
     #.
 Click the left mouse button to select the Block and while holding down the mouse button drag the Block into the Layout Panel.
     #.
 When you reach your desired location for the Block within the Layout Panel release the mouse button.

-After a brief pause the Block Palette icon is replaced by a full representation of the selected Block, showing:
+The Block Palette icon is replaced by a full representation of the selected Block, showing:

     * The Block name (shown relative to its `parent_block_`).
     * An optional, configurable descriptive label (initially containing default text).